 What is a cataract?
 And why would I need surgery?

-A cataract is a clouding and yellowing of the normally clear lens of the eye.
+A cataract is a natural clouding and yellowing of the normally clear lens of the eye.
 It can be compared to looking through yellowed wax paper in extreme cases.
 When a cataract occurs, it can be removed and vision restored through surgery.

 There are many misconceptions about cataracts.
 A cataract is:

 - Not spread from one eye to the other

 - A painless blurring of vision

 The most common cause of cataracts is simple: aging.
 Other causes include certain systemic diseases and hereditary sources.
 The amount and pattern of cloudiness within the lens can vary.
 If the cloudiness is not near the center of the lens, you may not be aware that a cataract is present.
 There are no medications, dietary supplements, exercises or optical devices that have been shown to prevent or cure cataracts.
 Protection from excessive sunlight may help prevent or slow the progression of cataracts.
 Sunglasses that screen out ultraviolet (UV) light rays or regular eyeglasses with a clear, anti-UV coating offer this protection.